 Understanding the Basics Visitor Visa vs. Super Visa

-Visitor Visa: A visitor visa, also referred to as a Temporary Resident Visa or TRV, is for those who want to enter Canada for a temporary stay, usually up to six months, and includes tourism, family visits, and business trips.
-While visiting, proper Visitor Visa Insurance should be in place within Canada so that any unexpected medical expenses are covered during one’s stay.
+Visitor Visa: A visitor visa, which is also known as a Temporary Resident Visa (TRV), is what is required of individuals who wish to visit Canada on a temporary basis, typically for up to six months, including tourism and visiting family or on business.
+When visiting, there should be visitor visa insurance in Canada during your stay so any unforeseen medical expenses are being taken care of.

-Super Visa: Unlike the visitor visa that permits a stay of up to six months in Canada, the super visa program allows parents and grandparents of Canadian citizens or permanent residents to remain in Canada for up to five years per visit without needing to renew their status for a decade.
-A cardinal requirement for this visa is the buying of comprehensive Visitor Insurance Plans from an insurer based in Canada that would provide substantial coverage, especially health care, hospitalization, and repatriation.
+Super Visa: A special type of visitor visa, where instead of being limited to a stay of six months in Canada, the super visa program allows parents or grandparents of a Canadian citizen or permanent resident to remain in Canada for up to five years per visit, and may do so without needing to renew their status once per decade.
+One of the key requirements for this visa is the purchase of a full Visitor Insurance Plan from a Canadian insurance company, which will cover you for a reasonable amount, especially health, hospital, and repatriation.

 The Conversion Challenge: Can You Switch Directly?

-Many of our clients are asking us one major question: “Can I change my visitor visa status directly to a super visa?”
-The answer, unfortunately, is no. However, the path to obtaining a super visa can be pretty straightforward and manageable if one knows how to manage things.
+A lot of clients ask us one big question: “Can I switch a visitor’s visa to a super visa directly?”
+The unfortunate answer is no. But the process of applying for a super visa can be relatively easy and manageable if approached the right way.
 Let’s break it down:

 Real Stories, Real Challenges